47-53 Lower Fort Street, Millers Point

-47-53 Lower Fort Street, Millers Point are heritage-listed terrace houses located at 47-53 Lower Fort Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+47–53 Lower Fort Street, Millers Point are heritage-listed terrace houses located at 47–53 Lower Fort Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Millers Point is one of the earliest areas of European settlement in Australia, and a focus for maritime activities.
 This building is one of a group of late nineteenth century terraces.
 First tenanted by NSW Department of Housing in 1992.

 Description

-Three storey, six bedroom Victorian Italianate terrace house with iron lace balustrading and friezes and brackets.
-Top floor has two double hung sash windows and incised motifs, middle floor has two french doors opening onto balcony, and ground floor has two sash windows and front door with fanlight above.
+Three storeys, six bedroom Victorian Italianate terrace house with iron lace balustrading and friezes and brackets.
+The top floor has two double hung sash windows and incised motifs, middle floor has two french doors opening onto balcony, and the ground floor has two sash windows and front door with fanlight above.
 Steps to basement lead from front porch.
 Storeys: 3 Construction: Painted rendered masonry.
 Corrugated galvanised iron roofing.
 Timber with iron lace balcony, cast iron central column.
 Style: Victorian Italianate.

 The external condition of the property is good.